Warior Records Checkout

 With All My Heart (I Love You)The original 1959 Warrior recording!
-Available on 6/5/20 — press Other Stores to pre-save now.
+Press Other Stores to visit another retailer to buy or listen.

 About Curtis LeeCurtis Lee occupies the era of rock & roll in between the death of Buddy Holly and the arrival of the Beatles -- a period usually thought of as "lost years," because, apart from the Beach Boys, few artists involved lingered long on the charts or left an obvious legacy into the next era.

 Lee hailed from Arizona and recorded songs for small labels while he was still in his teens, including “Pure Love” and “With All My Heart (I Love You)” for Associated Artists/Warrior Records.
 He was heard by Ray Peterson ("Tell Laura I Love Her"), who had just started a label of his own, Dunes, and invited to cut a demo if he came to New York.
 By the time he made it there in late 1960, he'd started writing songs in partnership with a friend, Tommy Boyce, who later became one-half of the Boyce & Hart songwriting-producing-singing duo.
 Lee’s two singles, "Special Love" and "Pledge of Love," were passionate but otherwise unexceptional performances that failed to chart.
 But, for his third record Dunes agreed to cut a Lee/Boyce original called "Pretty Little Angel Eyes."
 Phil Spector, who had previously produced a hit for Peterson ("Corinna, Corinna"), ran the session and laid the orchestra in a late-'50s doo-wop style.
 The resulting record made the Top Ten and became Lee’s biggest hit.